yhorian/pages-plugin-mailchannels/README.md

 On form submit, you'll get an email from 'Contact form' with all the relevant data from the [Mailchannel API](https://mailchannels.zendesk.com/hc/en-us/articles/4565898358413-Sending-Email-from-Cloudflare-Workers-using-MailChannels-Send-API).
 Some restrictions apply.
 A 512 error is generated every time the API rejects something as 'Spam'.

-To use multiple middleware handlers, see this documentation on [Chaining middleware](https://developers.cloudflare.com/pages/platform/functions/middleware/).
+To use multiple middleware handlers or change the routes used, see this documentation on [Chaining middleware](https://developers.cloudflare.com/pages/platform/functions/middleware/).